isomerpages/moe-hougangsec/_departments/Pupil Management.md

 shave) are not allowed.</p>
 </li>
 <li>
-<p>Boys must be clean shaven.
-They must not sport a moustache or beard.</p>
+<p>All male students must be clean-shaven at all times.
+Moustache and beards
+are not allowed.</p>
 </li>
 <li>
 <p>Dyeing of hair is not allowed.</p>